 How big is the risk from medical imaging to future generations?

 We know that very high radiation doses can damage or kill eggs or sperm.
 However, diagnostic radiology (e.g., x-ray or CT) uses only low radiation doses.
 These doses are much lower than those that could produce destructive effects to eggs or sperm.
-Even though potential effects in human offspring of exposed parents have been investigated, none have ever been detected.
-Therefore, diagnostic radiation that involves exposing reproductive organs to low levels of radiation is considered safe in regard to genetic effects.
+There have been many investigations regarding the possible genetic effects on offspring, after the parent’s exposure to low levels of radiation.
+None of these investigations have identified any negative effects.
+Therefore, diagnostic radiation that involves exposing reproductive organs to low levels of radiation is considered safe regarding genetic effects.

 This page was reviewed on May 15, 2020